I want to raise a concern about a veterinary surgeon

 If you think your concern is for us, or you’re not sure, please contact us on 020 7202 0789 or fill in our short enquiry form and we will contact you.

-For more information about the types of concerns we can deal with, how we go about it, and how we will keep in touch with, please see what you need to know first.
+To find out about the types of concerns we can deal with, how we go about it, and how we will keep in touch with you, please see what you need to know first.

 If you would like more detail about our investigation process, please read how we assess and investigate concerns raised about a veterinary surgeon.